schoblaska/io_daemonizer/README.md

 # IO Daemonizer
-Wrap a Ruby script that speaks IO (STDIO only for now; see roadmap) in a daemon so that you only pay the startup overhead once.
+Wrap a Ruby script that speaks stdio in a daemon so that you only pay the startup overhead once.

 Inspired by and largely stolen from [fohte/rubocop-daemon](https://github.com/fohte/rubocop-daemon).